-Whatever the reason, you're not his therapist (unless you are; in which case, why are you dating him?), so there's not much you can do about this!
-He'll have to resolve this issues himself, for his own reasons.
+Whatever the reason, you're not his therapist (unless you are, in which case, why are you dating him?), so there's not much you can do about this!
+He'll have to resolve these issues himself, for his own reasons.
 It's possible that being in a relationship is slowly helping him to do just that, but it really depends on his willingness to change.

 Solution: Have an earnest talk with him about how you feel suffocated, but try not to be openly critical of his behavior.
 If it seems that he has deep-seated emotional issues, then you might want to cautiously suggest a therapist.
 I say "cautiously" because no one wants to hear, "Jesus Christ, man, you need therapy!"
 Try to see if he's self-aware about his issues first and whether he actually wants to resolve them.

 7. Your Boyfriend's Not Clingy; You're Just Too Slippery

 Finally, it's possible that the problem is actually you!
 Or, rather, that your expectations are incompatible with the reality of the relationship.
 The two of you might simply have different emotional needs, and one of you feels that there's too much distance, while the other feels too suffocated.

 People are calibrated differently when it comes to this kind of thing, so it's not too surprising that there will be some differences.
 However, when you're on opposite sides of the spectrum, you may want to consider finding someone who is more compatible with you.

 There's also the issue of how much "space" you need and why.
 Are you too extreme, beyond what is reasonable?
 Consider whether your desire for distance from your boyfriend is actually part of your personality, or if it is due to deep-seated issues of your own.
 For example, could you be pushing him away because you've been hurt in the past?
 As stereotypical as this sounds, it could be a possibility.